barbarae/com.pogstone.fancyparticipantsearch/README.md

 com.pogstone.fancyparticipantsearch
 ===================================

-Great custom search for searching and filtering on event participants.
+Great custom search for searching and filtering on event participants in CiviCRM.

 Current features:

  - you can filter/view individual priceset options.
 (Such as search on participants who registered for a certain priceset session.)
   - Choice of 3 layouts: one row per participant, or one row per line item, or summary totals for each line item option.